GovTechSG/adex-ug/User Guide/Projects.md

 ### Suspend Topic ###

-Suspend the topic allows to disconnect the topic so you will not receive any payload for this topic.
+Suspend the topic allows to disconnect the topic so user will not receive any payload for this topic.

-When a topic has been **Suspended**, you can still edit and Subscribers can still subscribe to this topic.
+When a topic has been **Suspended**, user can still edit and Subscribers can still subscribe to this topic.

 To **Suspend** a topic:

-**Step 1:**	Navigate **Projects** page, select your project.
+**Step 1:**	Navigate **Projects** page, select user project.

 **Step 2:** Click **My topics** tab.